zpainter/iassist/content/about/iassist-constitution.md

 The President shall:

-\(i) be the principal officer of IASSIST;
+(i) be the principal officer of IASSIST;

-\(ii) provide leadership and guidance in the realization of IASSIST\'S objectives;
+(ii) provide leadership and guidance in the realization of IASSIST'S objectives;

-\(iii) give notice to the membership of and preside at all meetings, in-person or virtual, of the General Assembly and of the Administrative Committee.
+(iii) give notice to the membership of and preside at all meetings, in-person or virtual, of the General Assembly and of the Administrative Committee.

-\(iv) participate as a voting member of the Administrative Committee;
+(iv) participate as a voting member of the Administrative Committee;

-\(v) represent IASSIST in its dealings with external bodies and agencies, particularly those at the international level; and
+(v) represent IASSIST in its dealings with external bodies and agencies, particularly those at the international level; and

-\(vi) report on the state of IASSIST at each annual Business Meeting of the General Assembly.
+(vi) report on the state of IASSIST at each annual Business Meeting of the General Assembly.

 **12.1.2 Duties of the Vice-President (elected for a 2 year period)**

 The Vice-President shall:

-\(i) perform duties and exercise the powers of the President in the absence or disability of the latter;
+(i) perform duties and exercise the powers of the President in the absence or disability of the latter;

-\(ii) assist the President in recommending measures to further the objectives of IASSIST when requested;
+(ii) assist the President in recommending measures to further the objectives of IASSIST when requested;

-\(iii) participate as a voting member of the Administrative Committee;
+(iii) participate as a voting member of the Administrative Committee;

-\(iv) participate at the annual Business Meeting, all meetings of the Administrative Committee, and in any other business carried out via the Administrative Committee\'s email and/or online conferencing throughout the year; and
+(iv) participate at the annual Business Meeting, all meetings of the Administrative Committee, and in any other business carried out via the Administrative Committee's email and/or online conferencing throughout the year; and

-\(v) in the event of the resignation, death, or incapacity of the President, succeed as Acting President for the duration of the President\'s term.
+(v) in the event of the resignation, death, or incapacity of the President, succeed as Acting President for the duration of the President's term.

 **12.1.3 Duties of the Regional Secretaries (elected for a 2 year period)**

 The Regional Secretaries shall:

-\(i) be the primary officers of IASSIST in their respective regions, working closely with the President and Executive Committee of IASSIST;
+(i) be the primary officers of IASSIST in their respective regions, working closely with the President and Executive Committee of IASSIST;

-\(ii) provide engagement, leadership and guidance in the realization of IASSIST\'s objectives in their respective regions;
+(ii) provide engagement, leadership and guidance in the realization of IASSIST's objectives in their respective regions;

-\(iii) represent IASSIST in its dealings with external bodies and agencies, particularly those at the national level;
+(iii) represent IASSIST in its dealings with external bodies and agencies, particularly those at the national level;

-\(iv) represent the professional interests of IASSIST members in their respective regions and advocate those interests to members of the Administrative Committee and submit an annual report to the General Assembly;
+(iv) represent the professional interests of IASSIST members in their respective regions and advocate those interests to members of the Administrative Committee and submit an annual report to the General Assembly;

-\(v) serve as members of the Standing Committee on Membership;
+(v) serve as members of the Standing Committee on Membership;

-\(vi) participate as a voting member of the Administrative Committee;
+(vi) participate as a voting member of the Administrative Committee;

-\(vii) participate at the annual Business Meeting, all meetings of the Administrative Committee, and in any other business carried out via the Administrative Committee\'s email and/or online conferencing throughout the year; and
+(vii) participate at the annual Business Meeting, all meetings of the Administrative Committee, and in any other business carried out via the Administrative Committee's email and/or online conferencing throughout the year; and

-\(viii) work closely with the chairs of the program committee and/or local arrangements committee when the annual conference is to be held in their region.
+(viii) work closely with the chairs of the program committee and/or local arrangements committee when the annual conference is to be held in their region.